ZacharyDonovan88/Professional-README-Generator/README.md

 ## Notes
-- For instructions watch 'instruction video' which is in 'assets/videos' folder. click this link to instruction video - https://github.com/ZacharyDonovan88/Professional-README-Generator/tree/main/assets/videos
+- For instructions watch 'instruction video' which is in 'assets/videos' folder.
+  *Click this link to instruction video* - https://github.com/ZacharyDonovan88/Professional-README-Generator/tree/main/assets/videos

   *You will have to download video*